-Celena Roldán-Moreno began her tenure at Erie in 2001 as the Social Worker and Disabilities Coordinator and then became Director of Child Care in 2006.
-She brings with her notable and exemplary experience as a leader in the Latino community.
-Not only has she advocated on behalf of working families, but she has also worked with many elected officials throughout Chicago and the State of Illinois, as well as members from the U.S. Congress to ensure that working families are given equal opportunities for child care and career enhancement.
+Celena Roldán-Moreno began her tenure at Erie Neighborhood House in 2001 as the Social Worker and Disabilities Coordinator and then became Director of Child Care in 2006.
+She entered her current role in 2010, making her the eight executive director since Erie House's incorporation in 1915.
+Celena brings with her notable and exemplary experience as a leader in the Latino community.
+Not only has she advocated on behalf of working families, but she has also worked with many elected officials throughout Chicago, the State of Illinois and members of Congress to ensure that working families are given equal opportunities for child care and career enhancement.

 Dedicated to the community, Celena is also involved with a number of other programs, including the following: